-Under the direction of Facilities Management Services management, oversees the operation of the college's computerized energy management system (EMS).
+Under the direction of a manager or supervisor, the incumbent oversees the operation of the college's computerized Energy Management System (EMS).
 Tasks include daily monitoring of the system for all areas of the college to ensure proper environmental and lighting control.
-The EMS Engineering Specialist performs adjustments and repairs to correct system problems on a daily basis.
-He or she assists in the design and construction of additions and upgrades, and performs routine maintenance on the system in cooperation with other members of the college HVAC team and contractors.
+The EMS Engineering Specialist performs adjustments and repairs in addition to specialized programming to correct system problems on a daily basis.
+The incumbent assists in the design and construction of additions and upgrades, and performs routine maintenance on the system in cooperation with other members of the college HVAC team and contractors.
 The employee tracks, investigates, identifies and repairs system problems or arranges for staff or contractor assistance as necessary.

-- Tracks, investigates, identifies and repairs EMS equipment problems.
-Interfaces with the system's contractors and suppliers to correct program and operational problems.
-Provides support for college computer programs used by this system which are not supported by the ITS Department.
+- Tracks, investigates, identifies and repairs EMS equipment and software problems.
+Interacts with the control system's contractors and suppliers to scope and propose proper sequence of operation.
+Provides support for college computer programs used by this system which are not supported by the TSS Department.

-- Coordinates EMS work on the various campus and center locations by staff and outside contractors including maintenance, repair, renovation and construction (both remodel and new).
-Works with on-site HVAC Technicians to solve identified problems including daily adjustments for heating and cooling.
+- Coordinates EMS work on the various campus and center locations by staff and outside contractors including maintenance, repair, renovation and construction.
+Solves identified problems including daily adjustments for heating and cooling escalated by HVAC technicians.

 - Builds and develops graphic screens required to operate and monitor the EMS System effectively.
 Analyzes and modifies EMS software programs to fit unique and custom applications of the college.

-- Coordinates EMS training.
+- Recommends and coordinates EMS training.
 Provides support in setting up remote work stations and keeping them upgraded.
 Recommends system computer and software upgrades.

 - Tracks energy use by monitoring systems, analyzing trends in energy metering, and developing and publishing reports on any trends.

 - Responds to college emergencies including adverse weather closures to help secure college facilities and equipment when directed.
-Assists other Facilities Management Services staff with tasks needed to affect reopening the college after closure.
+Assists other Facilities Management Services staff with tasks needed to reopen the college after closure.

-- Troubleshoots, diagnoses, and recommends solutions to HVAC issues by understanding control parameters and functionality of building HVAC and EMS system.
+- Troubleshoots, diagnoses, and recommends solutions to HVAC issues.

 - Performs other appropriate duties as assigned.